volodymyrhudyma/blog/content/blog/2020-07-11-how-to-create-and-test-custom-hooks-in-react.md

 ---
-title: How to create and test custom hooks in React?
+title: How To Create And Test Custom Hooks In React?
 tag:
   - React
 popular: true
+promote: false
 metaDescription: Hooks are functions that allow you to “hook into” React state and lifecycle features of functional components.
 Learn how to create and test custom hooks in ReactJs.